 Step 2: Best Render Settings for a YouTube Upload

 DaVinci Resolve makes life easier for the user by having a range of export templates.
 These are ideal if you don’t want to spend time creating your own custom render settings.
 Here is the best way to quickly export a video for YouTube.

-1. Select the YouTube template from the top menu.
+- Select YouTube from the Render Settings menu.